Kedreamix/Linly-Dubbing/README.md

 Follow the steps below to install and configure `Linly-Dubbing`.

+> [!NOTE]
+>
-A Colab script is also available for an online experience: [Linly-Dubbing Colab](https://colab.research.google.com/github/Kedreamix/Linly-Dubbing/blob/main/colab_webui.ipynb).
+> A Colab script is also available for an online experience: [Linly-Dubbing Colab](https://colab.research.google.com/github/Kedreamix/Linly-Dubbing/blob/main/colab_webui.ipynb).

 ### 1. Clone the Repository